jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 categories:
 ---

-Distributed, also known as remote, companies are quickly becoming a thing that many of us will have an opportunity to work at or lead.
-They are companies where nearly all of the employees work remotely; these employees are not regularly doing work from the same physical location as other employees.
+Distributed companies are quickly becoming an option for many of us.
+Technology improvements, pervasive Internet, and mindset changes are driving this change.
+Distributed companies are companies where nearly all of the employees work remotely; these employees are not regularly doing work from the same physical location as other employees.

 The number of distributed companies is growing (VERIFY) as technology is enabling collaboration across distances.
 With many jobs only